Tired of your textured ceiling? Have the experts at Paint...Read More

 Kate disliked the cabinets in her kitchen from the moment she moved into her Dallas home.
 “They were oak faced and worn,” Kate says, “but my husband’s motto was ‘If it ain’t broke don’t fix it.'”
 After many years of say how she hated the cabinets, Kate decided it was time to act.
 “I couldn’t stand it anymore,” she says.
 But rather than spend the $25,000 or $30,000 redoing the kitchen with new cabinets which would have cost her, she settled on a simpler, cheaper and far less intrusive solution.
+She decided to have her cabinets refinished.

 Motivated by a social media ad for Paint Ovations kitchen-cabinet-refinishing service, she scheduled an appointment and signed up.
 After two visits to take make sure of color selections and show her the new finish and hardware options she could choose from.
 Ron and his team of professional painters moved in.
 Three days and 29 cabinets later, Kate’s kitchen was transformed.
 “I’m 100 percent satisfied,” she says.